How to Find Who Restarted/Shutdown Windows Server

 Filter using Event ID 1074

 • You will find the list of all Events w.r.t. server restart.
-Go through each Event and check its details to find out which process and user account triggered server restart.
+Go through each Event and check its details to find out which process and user account triggered the server restart.

 Below screenshot shows the process SystemSettingsAdminFlows.exe initiated power off on behalf of user Techpress\tpadmin1.